amoschoomy/calendar/test-strategy.md

-# Test Strategy for Functionalties of Calendar.py
+# Test Strategy for Functionality of Calendar.py

 Note #1: This test suite assumes that the Google Calendar API is thoroughly tested and does not contain any bugs/errors.